cityresearch/map673/module-03/lesson-03.md

 }
 ```

-While visual design is one of the harder aspects of cartography and information design (as if the programming wasn't challenging enough!), here's a few design principles you may find useful moving forward:
+While visual design is one of the more difficult aspects of cartography and information design (as if the programming wasn't challenging enough!), here's a few design principles you may find useful moving forward:

 * Don't add color just for the sake of it.
 Start with a greyscale design and slowly add color either to encode information or to provide subtle highlights or to establish figure/ground (data/interface) relationships.
 Use subtle changes in hue (color) and contrast.
 * Be consistent in how you design elements.
-If you've made your h1 and legend with an opaque gray background with rounded edges, make other elements containing UI controls or an information panel consistent with this look and feel.
+If you've made your h1 and legend with an opaque grey background with rounded edges, make other elements containing UI controls or an information panel consistent with this look and feel.
 * Use a single typeface, or at most two different fonts.
-* Consider the visual hierarchy: what is most prominent in the overall design and where is the user's eye drawn first?
+* Consider the visual hierarchy: what is most prominent within the overall design and where is the user's eye drawn first?
 Is this the entry point you want into exploring the map?
 I.e., if you make the background a bright, highly saturated red color, this may ascend the visual hierarchy.
 Do you really want your user looking at the background first?
 * Whitespace is your friend.
 The goal of visual design isn't to crowd as much information into a small space as possible.
 In the web environment, you can use the *padding* and *margin* properties of elements' CSS rules to create space around elements affording a better visual balance.
 * Show your design to people and elicit design critique.
 Visual design is an iterative process.